darrylmorley/winston-prisma/README.md

 # Installation

 1. Ensure that you have prisma set up in your project.
 See the Prisma docs for setup.
-2. Create a table for you logs e.g.
+2. Create a table for your logs e.g.

 ```
 model Log {